 Part A is free if you or your spouse have paid taxes while working a minimum of 10 years (if not, you may pay a premium).
-For 2017, the standard Part B premium is $134 (or higher, depending on your income).
-However, most people who get Social Security benefits will pay less ($109 on average).
-Social Security will tell you the exact amount you'll pay.
+For most people, the Part B cost is $134 in 2018.

 |Supplemental insurance||You may be able to buy a Medigap policy.
 Other insurance, such as retiree, employer or union plans may supplement Medicare.||You can't buy a Medigap policy to help pay your out-of-pocket costs in a Medicare Advantage plan.|

 |Covers extra services like vision and dental?||No. Covers medically-necessary inpatient and outpatient health care.
 Doesn't cover certain services such as routine vision, hearing or dental care.||Maybe.
 May cover some services Original Medicare doesn't cover such as routine vision, hearing and dental care.
 All plans must cover the same inpatient and outpatient services Original Medicare covers.|

 |Allows me to see providers nationwide?||Yes.
 You can go to any doctor or hospital in the U.S. that accepts Medicare.||Usually not.
 Most people have HMOs, which typically have local networks of providers you must use for the plan to cover your care.
 PPOs plans should cover care you get outside the network, but you will pay more.|